Zero-shot Concept Bottleneck Models: Introduction

 We implement the components of Z-CBMs with simple yet carefully designed and effective techniques.
 For concept retrieval, Z-CBMs should cover broad domains to provide sufficient concepts for unseen inputs.
-To cover broad concepts, we build a large-scale concept bank, which is composed of millions of vocabulary extracted from large-scale text caption datasets such as YFCC~\citep{Thomee_ACM16_yfcc100m}.
+To cover broad concepts, we build a large-scale concept bank, which is composed of millions of vocabulary extracted from large-scale text caption datasets such as YFCC~\cite{Thomee_ACM16_yfcc100m}.
 Given an input sample, Z-CBMs dynamically retrieve concept candidates from the concept bank with an efficient and scalable cross-modal search algorithm.
 For concept regression, Z-CBMs estimate the importance of concepts for the input feature and then predict labels by the importance-weighted concept features.
-However, many of the retrieved concept candidates semantically overlap each other, and thus, the semantically duplicated concepts with high importance by a na\"ive estimation method can harm the interpretability and intervenability for humans.
+However, many of the retrieved concept candidates semantically overlap with each other, and thus, the semantically duplicated concepts with high importance by a na\"ive estimation method can harm the interpretability and intervenability for humans.
 To overcome this challenge, Z-CBMs find essential and mutually exclusive concepts for the final label prediction by leveraging sparse linear regression (e.g., lasso) to reconstruct the input visual feature vector by a weighted sum of the concept candidate vectors.
-Combining concept retrieval and concept regression enables Z-CBMs to predict final task labels with interpretable concepts for various domain inputs without any target task training.
+Combining concept retrieval and concept regression enables Z-CBMs to predict final class labels with interpretable concepts for various domain inputs without any target training.

 Our extensive experiments on 12 datasets demonstrate that Z-CBMs can provide interpretable and intervenable concepts without any additional training.
-Specifically, we confirm that Z-CBMs' sparse concepts are well correlated to input images and cover the annotated concepts in the existing training-based CBMs.
-Furthermore, the performance of Z-CBMs can be enhanced by human intervention in the predicted concepts, emphasizing the reliability of the concept-based prediction.
-We also show that Z-CBMs can perform accurately at a competitive level with black box VLMs and existing CBMs with training.
-These results suggest the practicality of Z-CBMs for various domains.
+Specifically, we demonstrate that the sparse concepts identified by Z-CBMs exhibit strong correlation with input images and cover the annotated concepts in existing training-based CBMs.
+Furthermore, the Z-CBMs' performance can be enhanced by human intervention in the predicted concepts, emphasizing the reliability of the concept-based prediction.
+We also show that Z-CBMs competitively perform with black box VLMs and existing CBMs with training.
+These results suggest the practicality of Z-CBMs for various domains.\looseness-1